 Employees' work schedules vary from full-time to part-time to job shares.
 All work schedules have one thing in common; the employee is doing work required by an employer.
 Today's employers understand that flexibility is what employees require in their work schedules.

 The following choices highlight work schedule options that employees love.
-Not every employee will love every work schedule, but some aspect of these work schedule choices will meet most of your employees' needs.
+Not every employee will love every work schedule, but some aspects of these work schedule choices will meet most of your employees' needs.

 Here's how you can negotiate the flex schedule of your dreams.